Whatsapp | Call Now +966 82 52 321

 Over the centuries, the exact house of the Prophet’s birth was rebuilt and renovated many times.
 However, in the 20th century (formally established around 1951 CE), the site was repurposed into a library.

-This decision aligns with the approach taken by the Saudi authorities regarding historical Islamic sites.
-To prevent practices that could be misconstrued as veneration of structures or individuals—which strictly contradicts the Islamic principle of Tawheed (the absolute oneness of Allah)—many historical sites are maintained in a simple form or repurposed for public benefit.
+This decision aligns with the Saudi authorities’ approach to historical Islamic sites.
+To prevent practices that could be misconstrued as veneration of structures or individuals, which strictly contradicts the Islamic principle of Tawheed (the absolute oneness of Allah), many historical sites are maintained in a simple form or repurposed for public benefit.

 The goal is to acknowledge the historical location while ensuring that all acts of worship are directed solely to Allah (SWT).